-Gender and disability status Average Percent Not Satisfied
+Sex and disability status Average Percent Not Satisfied

-Quarter I Quarter 2 Quarter 3 Quarter 4
+Quarter 1 Quarter 2 Quarter 3 Quarter 4

-Women without disabilities 63.8 60 55 46
+Women without a disability 63.8 60 55 46

-Women with disabilities 93.8 80 54 42
+Women with a disability 93.8 80 54 42

-Men without disabilities 60.1 58 40 22
+Men without a disability 60.1 58 40 22

-Men with disabilities 92.3 78 52 43
+Men with a disability 92.3 78 52 43

-This data would lead you to conclude that your actions have been successful in increasing the satisfaction of both men and women with disabilities.
-However women without disabilities are less satisfied than men without disabilities.
-You will then use qualitative information to make sense of why this is the case
+This data would lead you to conclude that your actions have been successful in increasing the satisfaction of both men and women with a disability.
+However women without a disability are less satisfied than men without a disability.
+You will then use qualitative information to make sense of why this is the case.